bccp/nbodykit/docs/installing.rst

 .. _`pytest-pipeline`: `https://pypi.python.org/pypi/pytest-pipeline`

+.. _nbodykit-on-nersc:

 Using nbodykit on NERSC
 -----------------------

 In this section, we give instructions for using the latest stable build of nbodykit on `NERSC`_
 machines (`Edison`_ and `Cori`_), which is provided ready-to-use and is recommended for first-time users.
-For more advanced users, we also provide instructions for performing active development of the source code base on NERSC
+For more advanced users, we also provide instructions for performing active development of the source code on NERSC.

-When using nbodykit on a  we need to ensure that the Python environment is set up to work efficiently on the computing nodes.
+When using nbodykit on NERSC, we need to ensure that the Python environment is set up to work efficiently on the computing nodes.
 The default Python start-up time scales badly with the number of processes, so we employ the `python-mpi-bcast`_ tool to ensure fast and reliable start-up times when using nbodykit.
-This tool can be accessed on both Cori and Edison machines.
+This tool can be accessed on both the Cori and Edison machines.

 General Usage
 ~~~~~~~~~~~~~